debezium/debezium-ui/README.md

 # Debezium UI

-Debezium is an open source distributed platform for change data capture (CDC) This repository contains a web-based UI for Debezium, allowing to configure Debezium connectors in an intuitive way, control their lifecycle, and more.
+Debezium is an open source distributed platform for change data capture (CDC).

+This repository contains a web-based UI for Debezium, allowing to configure Debezium connectors in an intuitive way, control their lifecycle, and more.
+The Debezium UI is a standalone web application, which connects to Kafka Connect via its REST API.

 This project is under active development, any contributions are very welcome.

 ## Prerequisites